gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Discontinued Feature Guide.md

 - Updating a world from **0.15.9** alpha to this version will overwrite biome data of chunks causing the biomes to change into a stripe pattern.
 This can cause Overworld mobs to spawn in the Nether.
 - Wet Sponge does not turn into Dry Sponge in the Nether
 - Mining Chorus Plants with silk touch will drop the item form of the Chorus Plant
+- In **0.17.0.1** it was possible to get Tipped Arrows from Lingering Awkward, Thick, or Mundane Potions.
+The Thick Tipped Arrow will appear as "tipped_arrow.effect.mundane.extended", but all the other ones will be titled Tipped Arrow and will not stack with each other.

 **1.0.0.16**
 - Mining a Furnace while it is smelting with Silk Touch will drop Lit Furnace tile.
 - Dropping anvil on torches will give you differing data value of anvils depending on which direction the anvil was placed.
 Depending on the direction and the type of anvil you can obtain 0-11 data value anvils.

+**1.1 - 1.0**
+- Downgrading a Frosted Ice Block from 1.1 to 1.0, the Frosted Ice will turn into an info update block that is titled tile.207.name.
+Mining it up and updating back to 1.1 will convert the tile.207.name block in your inventory to Frosted Ice

 **1.1.5.0**
 -  Breaking Blocks while they are being moved by a piston can drop a moving block tile, a silk touch pickaxe with at least efficiency IV is reccomended.
 Setup for contraption here at 23:40: https://www.youtube.com/watch?v=i1VK64sA5QM